- Game lodge stay and game drive

 Post-holiday extension - with breakfasts included

 Extend your tour with a three-night stay at your hotel in Cape Town – either on a half-board basis at the Southern Sun, The Cullinan hotel, or at the Table Bay Hotel on a bed-and-breakfast basis.
 Enjoy more time to explore Cape Town’s Victoria and Alfred Waterfront – the hub of one of the world’s most picturesque working harbours.
-A Saga representative is available on a daily basis to help you plan your time in Cape Town.
+A Saga Host is available on a daily basis to help you plan your time in Cape Town.

 Pre-holiday extension - Half board

 Extend your holiday in Zimbabwe where you can witness majestic Victoria Falls.
 Stay at the locally rated 4-star Victoria Falls Safari Lodge.
-This optional pre-extension includes accommodation with half board, the services of a Saga-appointed representative in Victoria Falls, and transport and flights as specified.
+This optional pre-extension includes accommodation with half board, the services of a Saga-appointed Host in Victoria Falls, and transport and flights as specified.

 Day 1: UK-Johannesburg-Victoria Falls.
 Before your main tour, depart the UK and fly to Johannesburg International Airport, where you'll then board your flight to Zambia, which will take approximately one hour-and-35 minutes.
 Upon arrival at Livingstone Airport you will be met by your representative and escorted to your vehicle for your transfer to the Victoria Falls Safari Lodge in Zimbabwe, where you stay for three nights.